Reconstructing discrete measures from projections. Consequences on the empirical Sliced Wasserstein Distance: Introduction

 Our study case is different, since the constraints are all obtained as push-forwards of an unknown $\gamma_Z$, and the central question is not existence but uniqueness of solutions.
 It is well known that a measure is uniquely determined by its projections on \textit{all} lines of $\R^d$ (Cramer-Wold theorem~\cite{cramer1936some}), and more generally by its projections on a set of subspaces as soon as they cover the whole space together~\cite{renyi1952projections}.
-For a finite number of directions and in the case of a discrete measure $\gamma_Z$, simple linear algebra shows that if the number $p$ of projections is large enough, we get $\mathcal{S} = \{\gamma_Z\}$.
-When the $P_i$ are projections on different hyperplanes for instance, Heppes showed in 1956~\cite{heppes1956determination} that a discrete distribution of at most $\npoints$ points $\gamma_Z = \frac 1 \npoints \sum_{l=1}^\npoints \delta_{z_l} $ is uniquely characterized by its projections $P_i\#\gamma_Z$ if the number $p$ of these projections is larger than $\npoints+1$, and that simple counter-examples could be exhibited with only $p=\npoints$ hyperplanes.
+The problem for a non-discrete target measure has been studied by Chafai \cite{chafai_projections} which considers a similar reconstruction problem from the viewpoint of characteristic functions, using the equivalence $\forall i \in \llbracket 1, \nproj \rrbracket,\; P_i\#\mu = P_i\#\nu = 0 \Longleftrightarrow \forall i \in \llbracket 1, \nproj \rrbracket,\; \forall x \in \R^d,\; \phi_\mu(P_ix) = \phi_\nu(P_ix)$, where $\phi_\mu$ and $\phi_\nu$ denote the respective characteristic functions of $\mu$ and $\nu$.
+In general, the knowledge of the characteristic function on a finite union of strict subspaces is insufficient to determine a measure \cite{chafai_projections}.
+For a finite number of directions and in the case of a discrete measure $\gamma_Z$, simple linear algebra shows that if the number $\nproj$ of projections is large enough, we get $\mathcal{S} = \{\gamma_Z\}$.
+When the $P_i$ are projections on different hyperplanes for instance, Heppes showed in 1956~\cite{heppes1956determination} that a discrete distribution of at most $\npoints$ points $\gamma_Z = \frac 1 \npoints \sum_{\ell=1}^\npoints \delta_{z_\ell} $ is uniquely characterized by its projections $P_i\#\gamma_Z$ if the number $\nproj$ of these projections is larger than $\npoints+1$, and that simple counter-examples could be exhibited with only $\nproj=\npoints$ hyperplanes.
 More recent works~\cite{reconstruct_projection} show that uniqueness can be ensured with less projections as soon as the set of points is known to belong to a specific quadratic manifold.
 These results are deterministic, they hold for every set of points and hyperplanes with the appropriate cardinality.
 In this paper, we add some stochasticity to the problem, and assume that the lines of the matrices $P_i$~\footnote{With a slight abuse of notation, we use the same notation here for the linear maps and their associated matrices.} are i.i.d. following a law $\mathbb{P}$ which does not give mass to hyperplanes.
-Under this assumption, we show that if $\sum_{i=1}^p d_i > d$, then $\mathbb{P}$-almost surely $\mathcal{S} = \{\gamma_Z\}$.
+Under this assumption, we show that if $\sum_{i=1}^\nproj d_i > d$, then $\mathbb{P}$-almost surely $\mathcal{S} = \{\gamma_Z\}$.
 This result is very different from the ones already present in the literature: it holds only a.s., but this permits a considerably weaker condition on the $P_i$, and the condition for the reconstruction surprisingly does not depend on the number of points.